AmadeusITGroup/cloud-cost-allocation/README.md

 ```
 [General]

+# The amounts to allocate
+Amounts = AmortizedCost,OndemandCost,Co2,ElectricityPower

+# Allocation keys to be used for the allocation
+AllocationKeys = ProviderCostAllocationKey,Co2Key

+# The allocation keys to use for the allocation of amounts
+AmountAllocationKeys = AmortizedCost:ProviderCostAllocationKey,OndemandCost:ProviderCostAllocationKey,Co2:Co2Key,ElectricityPower:ProviderCostAllocationKey

 # The date format, which is used both in input cost allocation data and output allocated cost data
 # The format uses Python datetime syntax